-Chandratal Lake Spiti Valley Photo Tour Pictures by Saurabh Chatterjee Chandratal Lake was the last destination during our .
-After crossing Kunzum La in a very bad weather, we are a little sceptical if we would be able to go to Chandratal.
-It was windy, cold and snowing as well.
+Chandratal Lake Spiti Valley Photo Tour Pictures by Saurabh Chatterjee Chandratal Lake is the last destination during our .
+After crossing Kunzum La in very bad weather, we are a little skeptical if we would be able to go to Chandratal.
+It was windy, cold, and snow as well.
 After taking a turn from Batal, the road ran parallel to the Chandra river.
-It was very narrow, scary and bad.
-We finally reached Chandratal at 4pm.
+It was very narrow, scary, and bad.
+We finally reached the Chandratal at 4 pm.
 It was quite cold (around 4 degrees) and windy.

 We had enough tea and then we left for the lake.
 It was a short drive to the last point after which there is a short walk (takes about 20 mins).
 It started snowing and I was a bit worried for the team.